-The shoulder is not just one bone or even one joint, but actually several joints that connect to various tendons and muscles.
-The complexity of the shoulder is what enables you do so much with your arms.
-But the complex mobility of the shoulder is also the reason so many people suffer from shoulder pain.
+Your shoulder consists of several joints that connect to various tendons and muscles.
+The complexity of your shoulder is what enables you to do so much with your arms.
+It’s also the reason why many people suffer from shoulder pain and injuries.

-Shoulder pain is often cumulative rather than sudden, so it may be hard to pinpoint the exact problem.
-Here are a few potential causes of work-related shoulder pain:
+Shoulder pain often develops gradually rather than all at once.
+It may be hard to pinpoint the exact cause of your pain.
+Potential sources of work-related shoulder pain include:

 - awkward postures

-- mechanical contact stress (i.e., resting your wrists on a hard desk edge while typing)
+- mechanical contact stress, such as that caused by resting your wrists on a hard desk edge while typing

-- full body vibration (such as that felt when driving a car over rough roads)
+- full body vibration, such as vibration caused by driving over rough roads

 - extreme temperature exposure

-- feet should be firmly planted and flat on the floor or on a stable footrest
+- feet should be planted firmly and flat on the floor or a stable footrest

 - thighs should be parallel to the ground